 Francisco Rivera-Batiz joined the faculty of Columbia University for the first time in 1991 as an associate professor of economics and education at Teachers College, and as the director of the Institute for Urban and Minority Education until 1995.
 From 1997 to 1999, he served as the director of the Latino Studies Program at the university, and from 1996 to 2002 he was the director of the MPA in Economic Policy Management (MPA-EPM) at SIPA as well as an associate professor in the economics department.
-He is currently a professor of economics and education at Teachers College and an affiliate professor at SIPA, teaching at the MPA-EPM and Executive MPA program.
-He is also affiliated with the Columbia Population Research Center and the Institute of Latin American Studies.
+He is currently a professor emeritus of economics and education at Teachers College and an affiliate professor at SIPA, teaching in the MPA-EPM and Executive MPA programs.

 Rivera-Batiz received a BA from Cornell University in 1975 and a PhD in economics from the Massachusetts Institute of Technology in 1979.
-He has previously held teaching or research positions at Indiana University in Bloomington, the University of Chicago, the University of Pennsylvania, the University of Massachusetts at Amherst, and Rutgers University in New Brunswick.
+He has previously held teaching or research positions at the University of Chicago, Indiana University in Bloomington, Harvard University, the University of Pennsylvania, the University of Massachusetts at Amherst, and Rutgers University in New Brunswick.
 He has received postdoctoral fellowships from the Ford Foundation in 1982-83 and Educational Testing Service in 1988-89.
 He was a visiting scholar at the Russell Sage Foundation in 2003-04.

 Over the years, Rivera-Batiz has provided technical or educational services to the World Bank, the Organization for Economic Cooperation and Development, the Soros Foundation, and the Harvard Institute for International Development as well as to a number of governmental and non-governmental institutions in the United States and abroad, including Argentina, China, Colombia, the Dominican Republic, El Salvador, Egypt, Mongolia, Paraguay, Puerto Rico and Turkey.
 In 2006 he was awarded the Presidential Medal of Friendship from the country of Mongolia in honor of his contributions to Mongolian education and society.